20% off your first purchase with code: SHOP24

 Virtual Museum Visit

-Did you know that you can now visit the Smithsonian's National Museum of African American History and Culture online and take a virtual tour of the exhibits?
+Did you know that you can now take a virtual field trip to the Smithsonian’s National Museum of African American History and Culture and take a virtual tour of the exhibits?

 While the site is difficult for young children to navigate, some of the content would be great to project for the class to see and experience.
 I suggest spending some time exploring the site during your lesson planning and bookmarking various parts of the exhibits that might be interesting for your students.